YtvwlD/gophor/README.md

 - Separate system and access logging with output and formatting options.

-*Please note: previously, chrooting to server directory and dropping privileges was supported by using Go C bindings.
-Unexpected circumstances have not yet been witness...
-But as this is not officially supported due to unexpected behaviour witnessed with `.Set{U,G}id()`, and there is a near 10 year ongoing tracked issue (https://github.com/golang/go/issues/1435), I decided to drop this feature for now.
+Please note: previously, chrooting to server directory and dropping privileges was supported by using Go C bindings.
+Unexpected circumstances have not yet been witnessed...
+But as this is not officially supported due to unexpected behaviour with `.Set{U,G}id()` under Linux, and there is a near 10 year ongoing tracked issue (https://github.com/golang/go/issues/1435), I decided to drop this feature for now.
 As soon as this patch gets merged I'll add
 support: https://go-review.googlesource.com/c/go/+/210639

-As a result of removing this, request sanitization has been majorly improved and checks are in place to prevent running Gophor as root.
+In place of removing this, request sanitization has been majorly improved and checks are in place to prevent running Gophor as root.

 If you run into issues binding to a lower port number due to insufficient permissions then there are a few alternatives: